MY REVIEW OF THE DIGITAL EFFECTS BETAS

 SL-HF860D and SL-HF870D

-It can be varied in three levels using the +/− Buttons.
-From this point forward I am going to assume that you know that DIGITAL OFF turns this and all the other effects off so I will no longer mention it.
+It can be varied in three levels using the +/− buttons.
+(From this point forward I am going to assume that you know that DIGITAL OFF turns this and all the other effects off so I will no longer mention it.)
 Last on the keypad is the RECALL button.
 It lets you store and recall a desired scene and then view it later.
-To do this you press the STOP MOTION button, this stores the picture.
-During playback pressing RECALL brings that STOP MOTION picture back.
-Once the scene has been stored it can be recalled any number of times.
-Note: using any of the other effects erases the picture in memory.
+To do this you press the STOP MOTION button; this stores the picture.
+During playback' pressing RECALL brings that STOP MOTION picture back.
+Once the scene has been stored, it can be recalled any number of times.
+Note: Using any of the other effects erases the picture in memory.
 This completes all the effects found with the SL-810D and SL-HF840D.

-Before moving on to the additional effects found on the other two machines this seems like the right time to discuss editing and how to become creative.
-All these effects (and the ones to follow) are very nice to play with and great to look at but they also have an artistic side.
-Because if you can see the image you can also send it to another VCR.
-There is potential here with these that isn't available with any other Betas.
-The VCRs have edit switches so the video transfer can be very sharp, without any influence or disturbance from video processing circuitry.
-This gives you improved copies.
-So let's say you would like to create a transition between two scenes and you don't want the abrupt break at the edit point.
-During playback from the digital VCR you press the PICTURE ART button then +/− to advance the effect to max then press PAUSE.
-Set up your edit on recorder press pause on both then reverse your way out to a clear picture on the player.
+Before moving on to the additional effects found on the two high-end machines this seems like the good time to discuss editing and how to get creative.
+All these effects (and the ones coming later) are very nice to play with and great to look at, but they also have an artistic side.
+Because what you see can also sent to another VCR (or disk, hard drive, etcetera).
+There is a potential here that isn't available using any other Beta.
+These VCRs have edit switches so the video transfer can be made very sharp, without any influence or disturbance from video processing circuitry.
+This gives you improved copies when going from one machine to another device.
+So let's say you would like to create a transition between two scenes, and you don't want the abrupt break at the edit point.
+During playback from the digital VCR, you press the PICTURE ART button, then +/− to advance the effect to max, and then press PAUSE.
+(You can also do it the other way around.)
+Set up your edit, press pause on both and then reverse your way out to a clear picture on the player as the tape is rolling.
 You have created a unique transition.
 You can send a recalled picture to the recorder.
 It can be used as a title page or reference photo when sent to the recorder.
 FLASH MOTION can be used to dramatic effect when separate audio is added.
-There are many ways the digitals can be used to spice up a presentation or program you are editing.
+There are many ways the digitals can be used to spice up a presentation or program that you are editing.
 Even better is these effects can be combined to give you even more video options.
-And more goodies are available when you play with the two high end units.
+More on that later.
+Even more goodies are available when you play with the two high-end units, the 860D and 870D.

 SL-810D and SL-HF840D